 Rain or shine, come to the Market every Sunday for fresh and delicious vegetables, fruit, meat, and more.
 Help support local farmers who, by growing food in sustainable ways, create a healthier food supply and a cleaner environment.
-And you can also recycle the following items at the ColorBrightonGreen.org table.
+ColorBrightonGreen has a table at the Brighton Farmers’ Market on the third Sunday of every month.
+On most of those Sundays, we have an Expert at our table to talk with you about a sustainability topic.
+In addition, we have another volunteer there to collect recyclables that we are still collecting.
+You can recycle the following items at the ColorBrightonGreen.org table.

 - Market’s dates and locations

 - Our posts about recycling resources around Brighton.